I am a UK based photographer, currently in Reading, Berkshire, between London and Oxford, well, sort of....

 • Iconografia Civica - An observation of the constant exposure to the predominantly commercial messages and imagery juxtaposed in a urban context, now a familiar and prevailing iconography of the contemporary city life.
 Peacock Gallery, Reading - March 2012

 • The Collector's Edition - "A story time of lost and found.
 A glance into fragments of time is a chance to unpick these carefully woven collections and unravel the stories delicately captured inside".
-With works from artists Diana Ashdown, Emily Barton, Tom Crask , Kate Kessling, Jane Ponsford and Salvo Toscano.
+Curated work from artists Diana Ashdown, Emily Barton, Tom Crask , Kate Kessling, Jane Ponsford and Salvo Toscano.
 Arlington Arts Centre in Newbury, Berkshire, October to December 2013.

 I often work on community related projects and collaborate with local art charity Jelly and exhibit at art fairs.